• Menu

 What if instead of filing early, you decide to delay taking benefits?
 You can increase your benefit by delaying up until age 70.
 After age 70, your benefit will not increase by delaying:

-Apply At Age Benefit will be % of PIA if FRA = 66 Benefit will be 5 of PIA if FRA = 67
+Apply at Age Benefit % of PIA, if FRA = 66 Benefit % of PIA, if FRA = 67

 66 100% 93.3%